- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 Permanent crown placement

 Lastly, the permanent crown will be placed and inspected for proper fit, bite, and smooth surface.
-Adjustments may need to be done, such as for the color or rough spots.
-Afterwards the crown will be attached by cement or dental glue.
-This is permanent and no more changes can be made.
+Adjustments may need to be made, such as for the color or rough spots.
+Afterwards, the crown will be attached with cement or dental glue.
+This is permanent, and no more changes can be made.

 FAQ